TheJewGamer/TheJewBot_Site/docs/voice/gamer.md

 ---
-description: "I cannot talk to you"
+description: "Are you a gamer?"
 tags:
   - Voice
 ---import Tabs from '@theme/Tabs';